BeeMargarida/counter-activity/README.md

 Mobile application that allows the creation of multiple counter at the same time (currently it only allows for 5).
 Developed in React Native, it consists of a simple project to consolidate my experience with the technology.

-Here are some screenshots of the application:
+Here are some screenshots of the application, with is horrible design:

 <p align="center">
     <img src="https://github.com/BeeMargarida/counter-activity/blob/master/images/counters.png" />